Table of Contents

 Before checking the wheel alignment, let us check the first the king inclination, camber and caster angles and toe-in.

-The camber angle and Kingpin inclination are fixed in those vehicles which have axle beam.
-But the caster angle is adjustable by a caster plate.
 In those vehicles having independent suspension system, these angles are adjusted by a shim between the lower and upper arm brackets or by eccentric clamping bolts of the arm.

 To check camber, caster and kingpin inclination, a particular type of gauge is used.